dotstar/amazon-s3-security-settings-and-controls/README.md

 ```

 It is also possible to share just the contents of a single prefix with another account, using a Condition statement.
 See this [blog post](https://aws.amazon.com/blogs/security/writing-iam-policies-grant-access-to-user-specific-folders-in-an-amazon-s3-bucket/) for more information on sharing just one folder.

+**You have successfully completed this S3 high-level security overview workshop.**  If you are using your own account, please remember to delete the lab resources.

 ## Clean Up Resources